emilypx/appfair.github.io/index.md

 Yes.
 The App Fair expects that your app will conform to the protocols defined in the `FairApp` library.
+Your app must import the `FairApp` module and implement the `AppContainer` protocol.
-The App Fair's `integrate-release` process will validate your `Package.swift` file to ensure that the first dependency for your app is `appfair/Fair` and that it uses the `main` branch.
+The App Fair's `integrate-release` process will validate your `Package.swift` file to ensure that the first dependency for your app is `appfair/Fair`, and that is points directly to the `main` branch.

 ### Can I load executable code at runtime?